Want to make tons of valuable connections and build a solid network? Of course you do!

 Networking isn't all about your needs—it's about the other person's needs, too.
 Yes, you have a goal: you're looking for someone to help you get ahead, and someone who can give you the right introduction.
 However, the people you're networking with are trying to do the same thing.

 If you're having a conversation with someone and making it all about you and your needs, you're probably not going to get too much support from the other person.
 They also have goals, and if they think you'll just take advantage of their network without anything in return, they probably won't be too open to working with you.

 The key is offering value.
-Before you ask, you should always offer.
-Whether it's a relevant connection or simply a relevant article, offering your support early in the game will prove you're going to be a valuable connection in the future.
+Before you ask for a favor, you should always offer something of value to your new connection.
+Whether it's a strategic connection or simply a relevant article, offering your support early in the game will prove you're going to be a valuable connection in the future.
 It will also encourage people to return the favor somehow—and that favor could be introducing you to someone in their network.

 You Wait Too Long To Follow Up With A New Connection

 Don't you hate it when you had a great conversation with someone and you never hear from them again?
 How about when they just wait too long to reach out to you and you don't remember what you talked about?